tjqadri101/SLogo/ProjectArtifactDocument.md

 ####FunctionStorage
 This module deals with loading and saving the user-defined functions.
 The functionMenu class is called by the menu-builder, and this just serves to “package” the load and saving capabilities of this module.
 It hides the other classes in this module when it’s called.

+####ProgrammingPanel
+This class holds the JTextArea for writing commands, a button for executing commands, a panel for the executed code, a hyperlink for command reference sheet, and scrollableJLists for the variables and the functions.
+The panel extends GridBagPanel and organizes all of its compnenets in a GridBagLayout.
+An instance variable of this panel is present in the WorkSpacePanel.

 ####WorkspacePanel
 This class serves as a container for some of the pieces of the GUI.
 It contains a ProgrammingPanel and an ActionDisplayPanel.
 The ProgrammingPanel and the ActionDisplayPanel contain many things for the user, such as the buttons and the visual display– it is in a sense their “workspace”.
 The ProgrammingPanel interacts through the controller with the backend to pass commands while the ActionDisplayPanel is primarily a front-end component.
 The panels were divided in this manner to keep the separate functionalities separate, to keep the code more readable.